Growing And Drying Your Own Italian Herb Seasoning

 - After placing your sheets in the oven, close the door and turn your oven on.
 (The temp you set it to doesn't really matter, as you'll be turning it off before it gets there.)

-- Watch the temp as it's rising.
+- Watch the temp display as it's rising.
 Once it hits 145 degrees, turn the oven off and set your timer for 30 minutes.
 Don't open the oven door while the herbs are drying!

 ![]() |